BabylonJS/Documentation/content/features/featuresDeepDive/mesh/transforms/center_origin/target_align.md

 ## Refining Alignment

-To help undertand which of the 6 possible arrangements it is useful to show the axes of the mesh that you want to follow the line and the tangents, normals and binormals of the path.
+To help understand which of the 6 possible arrangements it is useful to show the axes of the mesh that you want to follow the line and the tangents, normals and binormals of the path.

 For example, we want a cone to follow along a path point first and with the height axes of the cone tangental to the path.